Decay of Nambu-Goto Cosmic String Loops via Coupling to a Massive Kalb-Ramond Field: Effective model of Abelian Higgs cosmic strings

-Let us obtain the effective Lagrangian for thin cosmic strings interacting with the Kalb-Ramond field.
-The $4$-potential of the vector field is connected with the magnetic flux of cosmic string by integration over the path around the string $\oint A_{\mu} dx^{\mu} = 2 \pi \frac{n}{e}$, where $n$ is the number of windings.
-Using relations \eqref{Connection} and approximation for infinitely thin string, described for instance in \cite{VilenkinShellard}, one concludes that equations of motion for massive Kalb-Ramond field \eqref{K-REqOfMot} should have a source term $J^{\nu \lambda}$ of the following form \cite{BattyeShellard}
+To describe the interaction part $S_{\rm int}$, we first examine the coupling between the Kalb-Ramond field and the cosmic string.
+In regions distant from the core of the string, the vector field $A_{\mu}$ is characterized by a ``pure'' gauge rotation encircling the defect.
+This concept is illustrated, for example, in Eq.~(4.1.3) of Ref.~\cite{VilenkinShellard}.
+Consequently, the $4$-potential of the vector field becomes linked to the magnetic flux of the cosmic string through an integration along the path encircling the string: $\oint A_{\mu} dx^{\mu} = 2 \pi \frac{n}{e}$, where $n$ is the number of windings.
+Thus, to incorporate the interaction term between the cosmic string and the Kalb-Ramond field into the action defined by Eq.~(\ref{LagrNamb-Got}), one can follow a logical pathway analogous to that utilized for global strings in Ref.~\cite{DavisShellard}.
+Using relations (\ref{Connection}) and (\ref{LagrNamb-Got_str}) one concludes that equations of motion for massive Kalb-Ramond field (\ref{K-REqOfMot}) should have a source term $J^{\nu \lambda}$ of the following form \cite{BattyeShellard}